-Policies 3 and 4 together with the windfall allowance in Policy 1, have the potential to deliver up to 229 homes.
+Policies DEB 3 and DEB 4 together with the windfall allowance in Policy DEB 1, have the potential to deliver up to 229 homes.
 This level of growth allows Debenham to meet its proportionate share of MSDC current housing requirement.
-The addition of this site increases the potential number of new homes to up to 316 homes and so provides flexibility for accommodating any increase in number of homes required during the plan period 2018-2036.
-The development of this site should only come forward once the impact of the development of sites allocated in Policies 3 and 4 can be assessed, and if there is a residual housing need.
-The assessment of impact and of residual housing need to take into account that Debenham is a relatively isolated rural village with high levels of out commuting for work as Debenham is distant from employment growth areas allocated in Mid Suffolk's emerging Local Plan .
-The assessment to also take into account that the Joint Babergh and Mid Suffolk Councils Heritage and Settlement Sensitivity Analysis identifies Debenham as one of only two villages in Mid Suffolk as being particular vulnerable to inappropriate development and that the potential for increased housing in the village is likely to be lower than elsewhere.
+The addition of this site increases the potential number of new homes to up to 316 homes required during the plan period 2018-2036.
+The assessment of impact and of residual housing need to take into account that Debenham is a relatively isolated rural village with high levels of out commuting for work, and is distant from employment growth areas allocated in Mid Suffolk's emerging Local Plan.
+The assessment also needs to take into account that the Joint Babergh and Mid Suffolk Councils Heritage and Settlement Sensitivity Analysis identifies Debenham as one of only two villages in Mid Suffolk as being particularly vulnerable to inappropriate development and that the potential for increased housing in the village is likely to be lower than elsewhere.